micro-webapps/webconf-spec/example-kubernetes-openshift.md

 # Configuring the web applications in Kubernetes/Openshift environment

-This document describes the benefits of using webconfig-spec in the Kubernetes/Openshift environment.
+This document describes the benefits of using webconf-spec in the Kubernetes/Openshift environment.

 *This document is not final yet and can change without any notice.
 For now, it is mainly intended to be a working place where the ideas are put.*

-## How is webconfig-spec useful in Kubernetes/Openshift environment?
+## How is webconf-spec useful in Kubernetes/Openshift environment?

 The developer of the web application writting the Kubernetes/Openshift service can bundle the generic, server independent, configuration for the web application and he does not have to care what frontend webserver or reverse proxy is used in the cloud.